 The experience and knowledge gained through your nursing or midwifery training is the most important but other pre-entry experience that demonstrates a commitment to working in the community or is directly relevant to the work of a health visitor is useful.

-Health visitors are employed mainly by the NHS within a range of settings but you can also find employment with local authorities.
+Health visitors are mainly employed by the NHS within a range of settings but you can also find employment with local authorities.